Skip the Korean take out and make these Bulgogi Korean Beef Bowls at home instead! Perfect as a weeknight dinner or as a meal prep!

 - I’m a huge fan of glass containers for packing my lunches in as they’re great for reheating in the microwave and they don’t hold onto smells over time.
 You can even get glass containers that have dividers so you can keep the rice separated.

-Bulgogi Korean Beef Bowls
+Ground Beef Bulgogi Bowls

 Ingredients